Find out which countries are welcoming US tourists back

 Malta

-Travelers wishing to sidestep the EU travel ban and who are willing to quarantine can visit Malta.
+US travelers with a long vacation and who wish to sidestep the EU travel ban can visit.
 Passengers who transit via a "safe corridor country" that allows US visitors may enter Malta after they've been in that country for 14 days.
+For example, US travelers can stay 14 days in Turkey or Ireland and then be eligible to enter Malta.
+All passengers must fill out Public Health Travel Declaration and the Passenger Locator forms before departure.
+Details: US Embassy.

 Mexico

-Though the land border between the United States and Mexico remains closed through October 21, US travelers can still fly to Mexico.
-No testing requirements are in place, but the State Department lists numerous states to avoid because of crime.
+The land border between the US and Mexico remains closed through at least May 21, but US travelers can still fly there.
+No testing requirements are in place to enter, but the State Department lists numerous states to avoid because of crime.
 You can expect temperature checks and other screenings upon arrival.
+More: US Embassy.

 Montenegro

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on May 1.
-The US State Department advises that travelers consult country-specific travel advisories via their website UPDATED: Visitors 11 and older must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here.
-Fully vaccinated travelers must upload proof of inoculation and are exempt from testing starting May 1.
-All travelers must opt-in to Covid-19 health insurance; the cost is included in the health visa fee.
-Get updates: US Embassy | Bahamas' travel website.